There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Students are able to (1) apply key regulatory theories in scenarios involving potential risks; (2) critically analyse concepts and theories underpinning the identification of emerging risks; (3) assess the role of public, private and hybrid organisations in the creation and implementation of domestic and transnational risk regulation; and (4) develop convincing, coherent and consistent arguments applying complex policy and regulatory frameworks for the prevention, assessment, management of, and reaction to, selected risks.
+- Students are able to (1) apply key regulatory theories in scenarios involving potential risks; (2) analyse concepts and theories underpinning the identification of emerging risks; (3) assess the role of public, private and hybrid organisations in the creation and implementation of domestic and transnational risk regulation; and (4) develop convincing, coherent and consistent arguments applying complex policy and regulatory frameworks for the prevention, assessment, management of, and reaction to, selected risks.

 - Unit Coordinator(s)